-We work with a range of partners and collaborators to develop new ways of maintaining and celebrating our cultures.
-We work with First Nations communities to support them in strengthening culture and sharing it with future generations.
+We work with a range of partners, collaborators and First Nations communities to develop new ways of celebrating and strengthening culture so it can be shared with future generations.

 Facing the Numbers explores the human stories behind the statistics of First Nations disadvantage in the criminal justice system.
 We are working with First Nations filmmakers to share the stories of individuals and families.
 Facing the Numbers is a systemic advocacy campaign and we are collaborating with First Nations justice organisations to drive meaningful action.
 Watch this space!

 The First Nations Bedtime Stories is a key project from Common Ground, designed to maintain and strengthen First Nations cultures.
 Each year we work with First Nations Elders and knowledge custodians to share non-secret Dreaming stories with the next generation of Australians through short films.

 Common Ground was founded in 2018 by Rona Glynn McDonald, a proud Kaytetye woman from Mparntwe (Alice Springs).
 After moving to Naarm (Melbourne), Rona met many people who wanted to learn more about First Nations cultures and communities.
 But there is a critical lack of representation of First Nations people in many aspects of our society.
 The colonial systems that impact the way we live fail to consider, support and represent First Nations people and the knowledge and solutions we hold.
 This includes the media, our schools, governments and businesses.

 This has two deeply damaging effects on us all.
 It prevents First Nations voices and communities from being heard and furthers systemic disadvantage.
 And because so few non-Indigenous people learn about First Nations cultures and perspectives, the knowledge gap widens.